 Thorough cleaning of all surfaces will be done on a daily basis by our maintenance staff and teachers.
 Special attention will be given to critical touch points, such as railings, door knobs, restroom facilities, etc.

 We will make every effort to limit the number of visitors permitted to enter our building in general, as well as the number permitted to enter at any one time.
-All visitors, including parents, entering our building will be required to have their temperatures taken at the door and answer questions relative their wellness and exposure to COVID-19.
-Movement of visitors will be restricted.
-All visitors will be required to wear a face covering/mask.
+At this time, 8/17/21, the level in Butler County is HIGH so at this time it is all visitors need to wear masks.
 Parents who need to come into the building during the school day are encouraged to call ahead and notify the office of their arrival time or schedule a time.

 Health Department officials have guided our planning for responding to a student who becomes ill during the school day and shows symptoms of COVID-19.
 The most obvious of the symptoms we will be monitoring will be a temperature of 100.4 degrees or more.
 When this occurs:

 When an ill student tests positive for COVID-19, the school will report the incident to the City of Hamilton Health Department and follow their directives.
 (Parents are expected to cooperate fully with the Health Department’s contact tracing efforts.)
 We have been advised that, with appropriate safety measures (wearing masks/shields) and social distancing practices in place, this may not require the quarantining of the entire class.

 All other ill students will be permitted to return to school when symptom-free and fever-free for 24 hours without the use of fever-reducing medication.
 COVID-19 testing will not be required unless symptoms warrant.
 The decision to have a child tested will be left to the child’s physician.
 The school must be notified if a child tests positive for COVID-19.
 Parents assume a moral obligation to follow this directive faithfully and honestly for the safety of our school community.